Updated: Feb 18

 13. Once the water is at a rolling boil, use a large slotted spoon to gently add bagels to the pot of boiling water.
 I usually do this one or two at a time to prevent crowding in the pot.
 Simmer for 30 seconds, flip with the spoon, then simmer the other side for 30 seconds.

 14. Once simmered, flip back over and remove bagel from the water.
 Place boiled bagel on the baking sheet.

 15. While the bagel is still fresh from the pot, sprinkle the top liberally with everything seasoning.

-16. Repeat process of boiling and adding toppings with all bagels.
+16. Let the water come back to a boil in between rounds and repeat process of boiling and adding toppings with all bagels.

 15. Place the baking tray in the oven on the middle rack.

 16. Bake for 10 minutes, then flip the tray around in the oven to ensure even browning.
 Bake for another 7-10 minutes.
 The timing may vary based on your oven.
 The toppings may make it more difficult to check when they're done as it obscures your view a bit.
 With these bagels, check the bottoms before pulling from the oven to make sure they're crispy golden brown and look for golden brown crust peeking through from underneath the topping.